Search Course IDs and descriptions for:

 See bookstore website for current book(s) at https://www.dacc.edu/bookstore

-The student shall be evaluated on the bases of 15, 40 point chapter tests (online).
+The student shall be evaluated on the basis of 15 chapter tests (online) and a comprehensive final exam.
 At least 60% accuracy is necessary to pass the course.

 Current internet resources. www.NASA.gov